There are specific laws about working on construction sites safely. Here we summarise those laws and give you some practical tips.

 You must ensure all your workers are given general construction induction training, including retraining for those who have not carried out construction work for the past two years.

 You must also ensure each of your workers holds a general construction induction card.

 For the specific laws about working safely on construction sites, see chapter 6 of the Work Health and Safety Regulation 2011.

 There are also general work health and safety laws that will apply to you in any situation, including working on construction sites.

-For general information, including templates for SWMS and safety management plans, see the construction work code of practice.
+For general information, including templates for SWMS and safety management plans, see the code of practice for construction work.